Interview with Ellen Adair, Kris Arnold, & Alexandra Dell on 'Roommating' (2018)

 Judy's tactics are questionable, but she's not unethical.

-KA: Vivian owns self-help books and is more into figuring herself out, whereas Nick really isn't.
+Kris: Vivian owns self-help books and is more into figuring herself out, whereas Nick really isn't.
 Through osmosis, I think he reluctantly starts to grow.

 After therapy, do you think Nick stays with his yoga instructor girlfriend, Kara (Victoria Davis)?

-EA: My favorite thing about her performance is the way she pauses in the middle of sentences.
+Ellen: My favorite thing about her performance is the way she pauses in the middle of sentences.
 It's sort of like that NPR guy [Stephen Hill] from the space music show [Hearts of Space] a long time ago.

-She was great, along with the entire auxiliary cast ... the therapist, all of Vivian's dates.
+She was great, along with the entire auxiliary cast... the therapist, all of Vivian's dates.
 In a way, the Upper West Side also becomes a character.
 Kris and Alex, is that where your original apartment together was?

-"You've Got Mail" showcases some of that UWS charm.
+"You've Got Mail" (Ephron, 1998) showcases some of that same UWS charm.

-That's a pro tip.
 Ellen and Kris, can you talk about your initial thoughts upon first reading the script?
 I'm interested in your first impressions of Vivian and Nick.

-EA: We had some time to review the script together and work out what was going on between the characters.
+Ellen: We had some time to review the script together and work out what was going on between the characters.
 That was a very helpful way of collaborating and workshopping.
 We would make suggestions and then Alex would go away, think about it, and come back with a new scene.
 It was a fun process and helped me learn who Vivian is, what she's dealing with, and how her past relationships have impacted her.
 As an actor, I'm never really thinking about playing a character.
 I sort of just approach it like, "What if this were my life?
 How would I deal with this set of circumstances?"
 The character starts as me and then magically turns into someone else, which is my favorite thing.

-KA: When the 3 of us got together for the first time for a read-through, it was an instant bond.
+Kris: When the 3 of us got together for the first time for a read-through, it was an instant bond.
 Unlike most web series that people do, we had the time to meet beforehand a few times and go through the script scene-by-scene.
 Alex was able to answer questions, and she was great at being open to dialogue suggestions.
 Since Ellen and I bonded, it made our jobs a lot easier.
 It felt like we legitimately could have been roommates.

-EA: What he's actually saying is that he was pretty annoyed by me.
+Ellen: What he's actually saying is that he was pretty annoyed by me.

-KA: [Laughs] But seriously, those situations don't happen all that often.
+Kris: [Laughs] But seriously, those situations don't happen all that often.
 I've had people come up to me after watching, some actors, who comment on the chemistry between the characters.

-EA: That's totally part of the magical alchemy that makes the characters the characters.
+Ellen: That's totally part of the magical alchemy that makes the characters the characters.
 It's not just me thinking about Vivian in a vacuum; the relationship evolves in real time, and they're both individually influenced by one another.

 There was a nice, easy chemistry between the two of you that wavered between romantic and platonic.
 Alex, you had mentioned before that you wanted to show the intimacy that can exist between two people who aren't necessarily in a romantic or sexual relationship.
 Can you talk about why that interests you?

-AD: I was thinking about what intimacy is and how it's developed.
+Alex: I was thinking about what intimacy is and how it's developed.
 It's easy to enter a new relationship with expectations that actually create barriers, so it can take intimacy longer to develop.
 With someone like a roommate, you start from an intimate place because you're sharing a space together.
 If personalities mesh well, it can kind of fast-track a relationship.
 I was curious about whether we're more ourselves when those expectations are taken away.
 In the case of Nick and Vivian, the fact that they go to therapy together adds yet another layer of intimacy, because they're forced to talk about things that two roommates might not.

 Why did you choose to leave things open-ended in the final episode?
 It would have been easy to have those two characters kiss and start to explore their romantic potential, but I like that you didn't go that route.

-AD: I didn't want to wrap it up in a bow because I like the idea of exploring this story with another season.
+Alex: I didn't want to wrap it up in a bow because I like the idea of exploring this story with another season.
 I also felt like it was natural for them to be hesitant because if things don't work out, the stakes are higher since they already live together.

-EA: One of the things I liked so much about the ending is that Vivian and Nick achieve personal growth.
+Ellen: One of the things I liked so much about the ending is that Vivian and Nick achieve personal growth.
 They recognize that there are things more important than just finding a romantic partner.
 It's less like, "Oh yay, they found their person" and more like "Oh, yay, they found themselves."
 In a way, I think that's the most important thing in any relationship.

-AD: Throughout the series, Vivian is recovering from a break-up and she's scared that she won't be able to find someone to replace her ex.
+Alex: Throughout the series, Vivian is recovering from a break-up and she's scared that she won't be able to find someone to replace her ex.
 Instead of finding that person, I wanted her to find that thing in herself.
 It wasn't about replacing her ex with another guy but finding a way to be whole without him.

 I read a great piece this week about the idea of high-maintenance women and the way that pop culture (specifically "When Harry Met Sally") often makes them seem ridiculous for asking for what they want.
 To me, it seems like the Vivian we first meet either doesn't know what she wants or doesn't know how to ask for it.
 By the end, she's starting to figure it out and vocalize it.